IHE/ITI.PCF/input/pagecontent/volume-1.md

 - no consent is available, or
 - that there is no mechanism to capture consent, or
-- that the existence of a consent does not impact Access Control.
-Such as when consent is used to simply flag that this patient has been presented with the privacy policy.
+- that the existence of a consent does not impact Access Control, such as when consent is used to simply flag that this patient has been presented with the privacy policy.

 **Main Flow**:

-- The Business has chosen one of the **Implicit Consent Option** defined alternatives
+- The Business has chosen one of the defined **Implicit Consent Option** alternatives
 - There is no Access Control use of any Consent resource in **Implicit Consent Option**

 **Post-conditions**: